Middlesbrough bus station

-Middlesbrough Bus Station serves the town of Middlesbrough in North Yorkshire, England.
+Middlesbrough bus station serves the town of Middlesbrough, in North Yorkshire, England.
 It is located around 1/4 mi from the town's railway station.

 History

 It was opened in 1982, at a cost of £5.3 million, by the actress Pat Phoenix.
 It stands partly on the site of the previous bus station, which belonged to United Automobile Services.

 From mid-July 2012, the bus station was partially closed for around six weeks, to allow for improvement work to take place – at a cost of around £1.5 million.
 Work was carried out in order to improve accessibility for disabled people, by creating low floor access at the majority of stops.
-As well as this, work was undertaken to reconstruct the main concourse, and a partial reconstruction of the ramps.
+Work was also undertaken to rebuild the main concourse and a partial reconstruction of the ramps.

 In January 2024, Tees Valley Combined Authority announced a £15 million investment to refurbish the bus station.

 Accidents and incidents

 On 2 February 2015, an Arriva North East vehicle, which was operating service 28, collided with one of the bus station's south stands.
-There were no injuries, but significant damage was sustained to the bus station building, included damage to the roof and windows.
+There were no injuries, but significant damage was sustained to the building's roof and windows.

 On 23 December 2021, an Arriva North East vehicle, which was out of service at the time, was shunted into the bus station's north stands by a Go North East coach.
-As above, there were no injuries, but damage was sustained to the bus station building, as well as damage to the railings, roof and windows.
+As above, there were no injuries, but damage was sustained to the building, as well as damage to the railings, roof and windows.

 Operators

-Most local bus services are operated by Arriva North East and Stagecoach North East, with Go North East also serving the bus station.
+Local services are provided predominantly by Arriva North East, Stagecoach North East and Go North East.

+The key areas they serve include: